return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/fw-api-tx_h.rst

 q_num
     TFD queue number

+tfd_index
+    Index of first un-acked frame in the  TFD queue

+scd_queue
+    For debug only - the physical queue the TFD queue is bound to

 reserved
     *undescribed*

-tfd_index
-    Index of first un-acked frame in the  TFD queue
+reserved2
+    *undescribed*

 .. _`iwl_mvm_compressed_ba_ratid`: